shishirchulliyil/shishirchulliyil/README.md

 ## 👋 Hello, I’m Shishir.
 - 👀 I’m interested in creating interactive UI and Front-End for applications.
-- 🌱 I have experience working with Javascript, React, Typescript, Nextjs, Angular, CSS/SCSS/SASS, HTML/HTML5, Graphql, Material-UI and AWS Infrastructure.
+- 🌱 I have experience working with Javascript, React, Typescript, Svelte, Nextjs, Angular, CSS/SCSS/SASS, HTML/HTML5, Graphql, Material-UI and AWS Infrastructure.
 - 💞️ I’m looking to collaborate on any Front-End Applications.
 - 📫 You can reach me at chulliyilshishir@gmail.com
 - 🥳 Open to collaborate in any open source projects.